A topic from the subject of Experimentation in Chemistry.

 • Reactants and products have different chemical properties.

-• Chemical reactions occur when reactants combine or decompose to form new substances.
+• Chemical reactions occur when reactants combine (synthesis), decompose (decomposition), or exchange atoms (single and double displacement).

-• Chemical reactions can be classified by various types, including synthesis, decomposition, single displacement, and double displacement.
+• Chemical reactions can be classified by various types, including synthesis, decomposition, single displacement, double displacement, combustion, and acid-base reactions.

 • Experimentation is crucial for understanding and investigating chemical reactions.